 Fun Seekers in Budapest

-If you want sporting fun on your city break, a cheap flight to Budapest will find you plenty of facilities to satisfy you including bowling, karting, tennis, horse riding and golf all of which are popular pastimes.
-If you prefer being a spectator and love fast cars then why not plan your trip in time for the F1 Hungarian Grand Prix where you will see racing at its best.
+If you want sporting fun on your city break, you will find plenty of facilities to satisfy you including bowling, karting, tennis, horse riding and golf, all of which are popular pastimes.
+If you prefer being a spectator and love fast cars then plan your trip in time for the F1 Hungarian Grand Prix and see racing at its best.

-The Budapest Spring Festival takes place every year and is a showcase of opera, theatre and traditional dance, alternatively you can visit the Palace of Arts incorporating the Ludwig Múzeum and where you can see popular Hungarian theatre, opera and ballet.
+The Budapest Spring Festival takes place every year and is a showcase of opera, theatre, fine arts, photography and traditional dance.
+Alternatively you can visit the Palace of Arts incorporating the Ludwig Múzeum where you can see popular Hungarian theatre, opera and ballet.

 Shopping in Budapest is mainly focussed around Váci Street and the surrounding side streets.
 You will find many traditional Hungarian products for sale including embroidery, porcelain, books, paprika, salami, pâté, apricot brandy and Tokay wine.
 For beautiful Hungarian peasant embroidery and costume visit Castle Hill and Szentendre.

 Budapest has a fabulous nightlife especially for café-bar culture.
-Visit the Crazy Café for a young and funky feel with good bottled beers or head to one of the many Romkocsma pubs set in abandoned buildings and where you will find the fun and funky crowd.
+Visit the Crazy Café for a young and funky feel with good bottled beers or head to one of the many Romkocsma pubs set in abandoned buildings.
 There are also many Irish pubs, sports bars and wine bars where the wine is served on tap.

 Visit Gundel for fantastic and luxurious traditional Hungarian food and live gypsy music, for lower budgets visit Remiz or Szt Jupát for Hungarian food at great prices.
 There are also many other restaurants to choose from serving not only Hungarian fare but Italian, Chinese, Mexican and even Russian.